US military admits it killed 10 civilians and targeted wrong vehicle in Kabul airstrike – KION546

 By Anna Coren, Julia Hollingsworth and Sandi Sidhu, CNN

-A United States military investigation into a deadly Kabul drone strike in August has found that it killed 10 civilians and the driver and the vehicle targeted was likely not a threat associated with ISIS-K, Gen. Frank McKenzie, the top general of US Central Command, announced at the Pentagon on Friday.
+A United States military investigation into a deadly Kabul drone strike on a vehicle in August has found it killed 10 civilians and the driver and that the vehicle targeted was likely not a threat associated with ISIS-K, announced Gen. Frank McKenzie, the top general of US Central Command, at the Pentagon on Friday.

-McKenzie told reporters at the Pentagon that the strike was a “mistake” and offered an apology.
+McKenzie told reporters that the strike — which he said killed seven children — was a “mistake” and offered an apology.

 McKenzie added that he is “fully responsible for this strike and this tragic outcome.”